SMITH, John Victor

 Working at Buckinghamshire Asylum

-At some point over the next ten years John moved from Coulsdon to become an attendant in the Buckinghamshire County Asylum in Stone, Buckinghamshire.
-Here, in 1901, he was recorded as being single and that he had been born in South Ealing, Middlesex, which contradicts the 1891 record.
+John Victor Smith moved from Coulsdon to become an attendant in the Buckinghamshire County Asylum in Stone, Buckinghamshire.
+Here, in 1901, John was recorded as being a single 55-year-old man (born 1846), who had been born in South Ealing, Middlesex, which contradicts the 1891 record.
+As there are no other 1901 census records for a John Victor Smith, it could be that by now he was showing signs of mental illness and confusion.

 From employee to patient